How Guilt And Resentment Can Impact Romantic Relationships

 Getty

-How guilt can impact relationships
+How guilt and resentment can impact relationships

 Either guilt or resentment on its own has the potential to negatively impact a relationship, particularly when it’s not managed in a healthy way.
 For example, a person who is prone to feeling irrational guilt even when it’s not warranted may end up seeking endless reassurance that they’ve done nothing wrong, which could cause resentment in their partner.
 Or, they may be unable to take accountability for their mistakes or accept constructive criticism, which could lead to conflict.
 Their self-esteem could also be affected over the long term.